 (2) General ecology.
 Describe the relation of the proposed development to the major botanical, zoological, geological and hydrological resources of the site.
 Consideration of those resources adjacent to the site shall also be made where deemed appropriate by the Planning Board.
 Describe any rare or endangered species of plants and wildlife that may be found on the site.

 (3) Surface water and wetlands.
-Describe the location, extent and type of existing water and wetlands, including existing surface drainage characteristics, both within and adjacent to, the project including existing surface drainage characteristics.
+Describe the location, extent and type of existing water and wetlands, including existing surface drainage characteristics, both within and adjacent to the project, including existing surface drainage characteristics.

 (4) Subsurface conditions.
 Describe any limitations on the proposed project caused by subsurface soil and water conditions, and methods to be used to overcome them.
 Describe the procedures and findings of test borings, test pits, and any percolation tests conducted on the site.